PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 $ sbatch job.slurm
 ```

 You can monitor the progress of the job with `squeue -u $USER`.
 Once the job completes, view the output with `cat slurm-*.out`.
 What happens if you re-run the script with the matrix in single precision?
 Does the run time double if N is doubled?
 There is a CPU version of the code at the bottom of this page.
 Does the operation run faster on the CPU with NumPy or on the GPU with CuPy?
+Try [this exercise](https://github.com/PrincetonUniversity/a100_workshop/tree/main/06_cupy#cupy-uses-tensor-cores) where the Tensor Cores are utilized by using less than single precision (TensorFloat32).

 In addition to CuPy, Python programmers looking to run their code on GPUs should also be aware of [Numba](https://numba.pydata.org/) and [JAX](https://github.com/google/jax).